Artist, Michele Tejuola Turner, Charlotte, NC

 Titled On the Move

-, the 26 shelters are either installed or being installed along Wilkinson Boulevard, Morehead Street, and Brevard Street at the Charlotte Transportation Center.
+, the 26 shelters are installed along Wilkinson Boulevard, Morehead Street, and Brevard Street at the Charlotte Transportation Center.